-The carrying value of intangible assets with lives and goodwill are regularly tested for impairment.
-In assessing these assets for impairment at December 31, 2016 and 2015, the Company compared the aggregate recoverable amount of the assets included in the respective CGUs in the US and International segment to their respective carrying amounts.
+The carrying value of goodwill is regularly tested for impairment.
+In assessing these assets for impairment at December 31, 2017 and 2016, the Company compared the aggregate recoverable amount of the assets included in the respective CGUs in the US and International segment to their respective carrying amounts.